Maknee/maknee.github.io/blog/_posts/2025-12-05-Maybe-Consider-Putting-Cutlass-In-Your-CUDA-Kernels.md

 # So... what is it doing?

 So far, we've dug into specifics.
-The higher optimization seems to most likely do the following (think hardware store worker trying to get a project done):
+The higher optimization seems to most likely do the following:

-- Instruction selection - use f32 units instead of tensor cores for zeroing registers (Use the small screwdriver for simple tasks, not the power drill)
+- Instruction selection - use f32 units instead of tensor cores for zeroing<span class="sidenote-ref"></span><span class="sidenote">Zeroing registers isn't in the hot path, but it's a simple to see example!</span> registers<span class="sidenote-ref"></span><span class="sidenote">But wait there's more!
+I didn't show it in this blog in detail, but you can see some IMADs replacing instructions</span>
-- Instruction reordering - mix memory loads with math (Cut wood while paint dries)
+- Instruction reordering - mix memory loads with math
-- Influence register pressure - may increase the number of registers used to achieve reodering (Bigger workbench means better organization, even if more crowded)
+- Influence register pressure - may increase the number of registers used to achieve reodering

 ```md
 When ptxas sees matrix operations (MAD/MMA):